Aliens in the Attic: Filming

 Principal photography began at the end of January 2008 in Auckland, New Zealand.
-Auckland-based production company New Upstairs Productions stated that filming would run for 30–40 days from January 28 to April 18, 2008 with no filming in weekends.
-The film was shot in a rambling old villa transported from Remuera to a farm in North Auckland.
-The main set was an old manor and the crew spent $700,000 restoring the house.
+Auckland-based production company New Upstairs Productions stated that filming would run for 30–40 days from January 28 to April 18, 2008, with no filming in weekends.
+The film was shot predominantly in a 1915 villa which had been transported from Remuera to rural North Auckland in 1997.
+Filmmakers reportedly spent $700,000 restoring the house.
 Principal photography ended in mid-March 2008, though Tisdale, Butler and Jenkins returned to the set for reshoots in April 2009.

 Release

 Aliens in the Attic was originally scheduled to be released in January 2009, but was pushed back to July 31, 2009.
 The United Kingdom release also coincided with a charity auction for Save the Children which teamed up with eBay and 20th Century Fox where various celebrities, including several actors from the film, sold items from their attics to raise money for the charity.